rokcoder-bbcmicro/My-BBC-Master-5.25-archive/games/README.md

 There are one or two games in there that I wrote when I was a young lad (and some games will have had their protections stripped off by me and/or some tape-based or tape-only games will have been transferred from tape to disk by me).

-Hopefully I'll go through these disks at some point, remove duplication, ensure everything runs from menus, etc. For now, I just wanted to safely archive everything while my 5.25" floppies are still readable!
+I might go through these disks at some point, remove duplication, ensure everything runs from menus, etc. For now, I just wanted to safely archive everything while my 5.25" floppies are still readable!

-*Note: These are the disks I have on ADFS.
-DFS disks will be added next.
-I'll then be archiving non-games, my own projects, etc. Any feedback is welcome!*

 ---

+<details><summary>ADFS disks</summary>

 ## Adventures - Graphical 1
 _Uses my funky old menu that I was so proud of back then :) (As do most of these disks)_
 - Banjax (Robico) - _not working here for some reason_